MPAc Begins in 2019

 7. GMAT or GRE Scores

-The Master of Finance program accepts either GMAT or GRE scores.
+The Master of Professional Accountancy program accepts either GMAT or GRE scores.
 You must submit an official test score report in order for your application to be considered.
 You may submit your application before taking the GMAT or GRE, but the final admissions decision will not be made until we have received your official score(s).

 - The code for the GMAT is 3NS-ZK-27.